llmhyy/tregression/README.md

    - **Give feedback manually:** Check this box if you want to give the feedback manually, which is also the recommanded choice.

       If the box is unchecked, then tregression will give the feedback by comparing the buggy trace and correct trace.
 However, since some of the variable are changed for running the baseline, it is possible that tregression may give wrong feedback.

-   - **Seed:** It is the random seed used by `java-mutation-framework`.
-By default, it is set to be `1`.
-   - **Drop In Folder:** You need to specified the absolute path to drop in folder which is the `lib` folder used by `java-mutation-framework`.
-You can find the `lib` folder in `java-mutation-framework\\lib`.
-You need to convert it to absolute path.
-   - **Config Path:** It is the configuration json file for instruementation.
-Make sure that the `JAVA 8` path is correct inside in the json file.
-You can find it in `java-mutation-framework\\sampleMicrobatConfig.json`.
-Again, you need to convert it to absolute path.

 3. Click the `Read Cross` button.
 It will perform the mutation.
    <p align="center">